danidb/sablecc-mode/README.md

 # sablecc-mode
 An Emacs major mode for editing SableCC grammar specifications.

+## Version: 1e-10 (i.e. very much 'pre-alpha')
+But it works for the most part.

 ## Installation

 Ideally, at some point, this will be submitted to MELPA as a package.
 Until then...